-Our approach to corporate governance has in previous years been based on the principles and provisions of the Annotated Corporate Governance Code for Mutual Insurers, operated on a comply or explain basis.
-For the year ended 2019, the Association of Mutual Insurers has decided to move to an approach which is based on the principles and provisions of the UK Corporate Governance Code ("the Code").
+Our approach to corporate governance is based on the principles and provisions of the UK Corporate Governance Code ("the Code").
 Although, as a mutual friendly society, we are not subject to the Code, the Society has implemented the Code guidelines where it has been practical and appropriate to do so.
 The Board has also considered the Wates Corporate Governance Principles for Private Business ("Wates Principles") which were published on 10 December 2018, noting that their adoption is voluntary but welcoming the focus on purpose, culture and employee and stakeholder engagement.
 They introduce 'Principles' of best practice to be adopted on an 'apply and explain' basis and provide suggested guidance as to how organisations might achieve each of the respective principles.
 These have been summarised in the AFM Corporate Governance Code (the "Code"), which the Board supports: